Marlins vs. Diamondbacks Player Props Betting Odds

 Soler Stats

-- Jorge Soler has nine doubles, seven home runs, 13 walks and 15 RBI (28 total hits).
+- Jorge Soler has 30 hits with nine doubles, nine home runs, 13 walks and 20 RBI.

-- Soler has picked up a hit in three games in a row.
-During his last five outings he is hitting .350 with a double, two home runs, two walks and five RBI.
+- Soler takes a four-game streak with at least one hit into this matchup.
+During his last five outings he is batting .316 with three home runs, two walks and seven RBI.

 Soler Recent Games